ABI-Software/ABIBook/PMR/PMR-exposing-fieldml.rst

 * Lines 10-23, citation metadata.
 * Lines 24-37, resource description.
 Used to specify the JSON file that specifies the visualisation.

-Example of the JSON file from Laminar Structure of the Heart workspace:
+Example of the JSON file from the same (Laminar Structure of the Heart) workspace:

 .. code-block:: js
    :linenos: